Accountability and Safeguarding

 All of our work is regularly audited, internally and externally by experienced agencies/firms, including the work we do together with partners.

-Some of the key current and past donors to Oxfam in Uganda are Dutch Ministry of Foreign Affairs, The Netherlands Organisation for Scientific Research (NWO), Comic Relief, SIDA, UNHCR, UNICEF, IKEA Foundation, Start Fund, IFAD, Irish Aid, the States of Jersey, NPL Dutch Postcode Lottery, The William & Flora Hewlett Foundation Ruach Fund, European Civil Protection and Humanitarian Aid Operations (ECHO), The Government of Canada, Other Oxfam Affiliates and individual financial supporters of Oxfam.
+Some of the key current and past donors to Oxfam in Uganda are Dutch Ministry of Foreign Affairs, The Netherlands Organisation for Scientific Research (NWO), Comic Relief, SIDA, UNHCR, UNICEF, IKEA Foundation, Start Fund, IFAD, Irish Aid, the States of Jersey, NPL Dutch Postcode Lottery, The William & Flora Hewlett Foundation Ruach Fund, European Civil Protection and Humanitarian Aid Operations (ECHO), The Government of Canada, the European Commission, Belgian government, NORAD, other Oxfam Affiliates and individual financial supporters of Oxfam.

 Oxfam in Uganda accountability commitments